HashimAlHasani/React-Notes/README.md

   - `git branch -M main`
   - `git push -u origin main`

-- Note: the link for the backend repository is - `https://github.com/HashimAlHasani/react-backend-django.git`.
+- Note: the link for the backend repository is - `https://github.com/HashimAlHasani/react-backend-django.git`

+- We want now to install the framework by typing: `pip install django-rest-framework`
+- We can also upgrade our pip if needed by typing: `python.exe -m pip install --upgrade pip`

 # #########################################################################################
 # Part.24 - Setup a Django Backend (Full Stack App)